-There may be instances where some person or entity was previously listed as excluded, but that status has been removed.
+\There may be instances where some person or entity was previously listed as excluded, but that status has been removed.
 In such a case, Humana should be contacted so it can determine whether the involved party(ies) may support Humana.
-Humana has zero tolerance for any activity that constitutes fraud, waste or abuse.